autonome/peek/README.md

 * Create up to 10 bookmarks with "peek#" plus the number 0-9 in the title.
 Eg "My favorite website peek#1".

-* Use the keyboard shortcut `control+shift` plus the number you put in the bookmark title to peek at that URL.
+* Use the keyboard shortcut `alt+shift` plus the number you put in the bookmark title to peek at that URL.

 * A new minimal window will open with your chosen URL loaded.